 In Teen Titans, Robin creates the identity of Red X so he can finally meet with Slade.
 Slade figures this out and not only does Robin only meet with a Sladebot, but this causes tension between him and his friends.

-In My Little Pony: Friendship Is Magic Princess Celestia defeats Discord's efforts to keep the Elements of Harmony powerless by returning all of Twilight's friendship aesop letters, which convinces Twilight to fight for her bonds with her friends.
-Yes, Celestia outwitted a Reality Warper spirit of chaos by mailing a bunch of letters.
+In My Little Pony: Friendship Is Magic Discord has seemingly won, having broken Twilight and brainwashed her friends so they can't use the Elements of Harmony against him.
+What Princess Celestia does next is send back all of Twilight's friendship reports, and the memories sparked by reading those old letters convinces Twilight to fight for her friends and the bonds they share.
+That way, Celestia outwitted a Reality Warper spirit of chaos by mailing a bunch of letters.

 In Generator Rex, all of the villains who spent the entire series scheming to obtain the Meta-Nanites, the keys to godhood, were outmaneuvered before the series even began.
 The Salazars — Cesar and his parents — had programmed the Meta-Nanites in such a way that only Rex could tap into their full power.

 In Young Justice, this happens to the Light on a few occasions.
 Near the end of the first season, they try to use blackmail to get Artemis, Superboy and Ms. Martian to join them, but they defuse the blackmail by telling the other team members their secrets.
 Then they manage to create a cure and vaccine to the mind-controlling Starro-Tech, and catch the Light by surpise, allowing them to free the JL from the Light's control.
 Then, in season 2, not only does Aqualad get the Light and Reach to admit their actions, he also revealed how they had double-crossed each other at multiple points, utterly SHATTERING their alliance.
-These count as CMOAs especially the third, for Vandal Savage, a 50,000 year-old immortal himself says NO-ONE has EVER upset his plans like that in his entire life!
-THEN the Team shows up, and not only did the Light fall for Aqualad and Artemis's fake deaths, the Team managed to infiltrate the assassins and capture nearly half the Light!
+Then in the third, for Vandal Savage, a 50,000 year-old immortal himself says NO-ONE has EVER upset his plans like that in his entire life.
+Then the Team shows up, and not only did the Light fall for Aqualad and Artemis's fake deaths, the Team managed to infiltrate the assassins and capture nearly half the Light.